Leila St John Award

 The Leila St John Award is an annual award presented in the Children's Book Council of Australia Awards by the Victorian branch.
-The award was first made in 1999.
+The award was first made in 1999, the most recent in 2021.

 The CBCA Victoria Branch established the award in recognition of the Leila St John, a founding member in the branch.
 St John was very active in the branch activities and appeals.